-Could a robot eventually take your job?
-Will smart buildings change the way we work forever?
-These are just some of the questions surrounding the future of work.
 In the last decade, we’ve witnessed major changes in the way technology is used to help people complete tasks in the workplace.
 These advancements are affecting everyone, from white-collar knowledge workers to blue-collar factory workers.
-The following are some mega trends in work technology that will transform the way we work now and into the future.
+The following are some mega trends in work technology that is transforming the way we work now and into the future.

 There is fear surrounding how robots might replace many jobs and income inequality will rise.
 While it’s true that the job market will likely see increased segregation between high-skill, high-paying jobs, and low-skill, low-paying jobs, the jobs that are being replaced are giving rise to new positions.
 Although these new roles require further training, they also tend to be more fulfilling for workers.